vttale/serve-stale/README.md

       be capped on the orders of days to weeks, with a recommended cap of 604,800 seconds (seven days).
 If the data is unable to be authoritatively refreshed when the TTL expires, the record MAY be used as though it is unexpired.
-See the Section 5 and Section 6 sections for details.
+See [RFC Editor: replace by RFC number] Section 5 and Section 6 for details.

    Interpreting values which have the high-order bit set as being positive, rather than 0, is a change from [RFC2181], the rationale